akaizn-junior/makever-cli/README.md

 * ```makever -c=<codename> -v [ <newversion> | major | minor | patch | ...]```

 makever uses the power of npm version under the hood to actually manage your package's version and generate its version file.
-So, all the possible options given to npm version can be passed to makever using the \-v or \-\-version args.
+So, all the possible options given to npm version can be passed to makever using the -v or --version args. npm version reads a "prerelease" option, which ```makever``` can use to pass a generated codename to, using the '%codename' placeholder.
+For example: running ```makever -v "prerelease --preid=%codename"``` for a codename such as "A-stark", the generated pre-release version would be "v1.0.1-A-stark.0".

-* ```makever -c=<codename> -v patch -m "Upddate to version %s"```
+* ```makever -c=<codename> -v patch -m "Update to version %version"```

 Pass a commit message to stamp your new release using the -m option.
 See: [npm version](https://docs.npmjs.com/cli/version).
+A default message of 'Update to %version, codename %codename' would be generated if no message is passed by the user.

 * ```makever -c=<codename> --tag```